BerkSAM/PaparaDoorbell/README.md

 - ViewModel - UI State Management
 - JUnit and Mockito (Unit testing)

-## Mimari
+## Architecture

-Uygulama, modern Android uygulama geliştirme tekniklerini ve en iyi uygulamaları kullanarak oluşturulmuştur.
-Uygulamanın mimarisi, aşağıdaki bileşenleri içerir:
+The application is built using modern Android application development techniques and best practices, including the following components:

-- **ViewModel**: UI ile ilgili verilerin saklanmasından ve yönetilmesinden sorumludur.
-ViewModel, UI'nin durumunu yönetir ve UI'nin durumunu değiştirebilecek işlemleri gerçekleştirir.
+- **ViewModel**: Responsible for storing and managing data related to the UI.
+The ViewModel manages the state of the UI and performs operations that can change the state of the UI.
-- **Repository**: Uygulamanın veri kaynaklarına erişim sağlar.
-Repository, verileri çeşitli kaynaklardan alır ve bu verileri ViewModel'e sağlar.
+- **Repository**: Provides access to the application's data sources.
+The Repository fetches data from various sources and provides it to the ViewModel.
-- **Room Database**: Uygulamanın yerel veri kaynağıdır.
-Room, SQLite üzerine inşa edilmiştir ve verilerin yerel olarak saklanmasını ve alınmasını sağlar.
+- **Room Database**: The local data source for the application.
+Room is built on top of SQLite and enables storing and retrieving data locally.
-- **Retrofit**: Uygulamanın ağ veri kaynağıdır.
-Retrofit, HTTP API'leri ile etkileşim kurmak için kullanılır.
+- **Retrofit**: The network data source for the application.
+Retrofit is used to interact with HTTP APIs.
-- **Coil**: Coil, Kotlin için hafif bir görüntü yükleme kütüphanesidir.
-Coil, görüntüleri yüklemek ve önbelleğe almak için kullanılır.
+- **Coil**: Coil is a lightweight image loading library for Kotlin.
+Coil is used for loading and caching images.

-## Testler
+## Testing

-Uygulama, unit test ile test edilmiştir.
-Testler, JUnit ve Mockito kullanılarak yazılmıştır.
+The application has been tested using unit tests.
+The tests are written using JUnit and Mockito.

-## Projeden Görüntüler
+## Project Screenshots
 <img src="https://github.com/BerkSAM/PaparaDoorbell/assets/95809835/6098a279-c319-4d02-84e9-769fce427148" alt="UygulamaIcon" width="300"/>
 <img src="https://github.com/BerkSAM/PaparaDoorbell/assets/95809835/c642e5d1-7d45-477b-a82d-e0a0777c2cca" alt="LottieScreen" width="300"/>
 <img src="https://github.com/BerkSAM/PaparaDoorbell/assets/95809835/af83d05f-784a-46ba-93d2-f3ab033a9deb" alt="HomaScreen" width="300"/>